- What is the Auditor General’s mandate regarding local government?

 We don’t do minimum audits.
 The OAG will apply the same high level of rigour across the entire local government sector as we do currently for the state government sector.

-Based on our research of other States, we expect audit fees to be considerably higher than they currently are.
+Based on the first round of financial audits as well as the experience of other States, we expect some audit fees will be considerably higher than they currently are.
 This is primarily because the Auditor General will be conducting a much broader financial audit than currently received by most local government entities.
 Our audits will give assurance on financial statements and provide greater transparency about financial controls, probity and governance matters.

 Quite simply our fees are set purely to recoup the full cost of conducting a financial audit.
 The fee is based on the staff hours used on the audit plus any directly related costs such as contract fees and travel expenses.